raftario/Hydra/README.md

 ## Why

 ASP.NET Core doesn't support running on MAUI targets (Android, iOS, etc.).
 It's also pretty bulky and, in my opinion, extremely annoying to use for small to medium sized projects.
 After trying alternatives for a project without finding anyting satisfying, a friend made a joke about writing our own.
-Two days of hyperfocusing later I'm writing this.
+Two days of hyperfocusing later I'm writing this readme.

 Unlike ASP, Hydra is very simple and barebones.
 I like to think it exists at an abstraction level where it's both usable as is and for building frameworks upon.
 However, it doesn't support HTTP/2.0 and is nowhere near as feature packed as ASP.